-The expense and performance fee ratios, the net investment income (loss) ratio, and the total return percentage are calculated for the Class and Series taken as a whole.
+The expenses and performance fee ratios, the net investment income (loss) ratio, and the total return percentage are calculated for the Class and Series taken as a whole.
 The computation of such ratios and returns based on the amount of expenses charged to any specific shareholder may vary from the overall ratios presented in the financial statements as a result of such items as differing management and performance fee arrangements, eligibility for new issue income, and the timing of subscriptions and redemptions.

-Effective January 1, 20XX share subsc riptions s of approx imate ely \$ (B) was made to the e Fund, including \$ r eceived pri ior to December 31, 20 XX , which is shown as p prepaid subscriptions in the accompa anying state ment of f assets and liabil ities.
-Fo or the p eriod Janua ıry 1. , 20 XX Effective January 1, 20XX share subscriptions of approximately \$ was made to the Fund, including \$ received prior to December 31, 20XX, which is shown as prepaid subscriptions in the accompanying statement of assets and liabilities.
-For the period January 1, 20XX until (Auditors Report Date) \$ was redeemed from the Fund.
+Effective January 1, 20XX share subscriptions of approximately \$ XXX,XXX was made to the Fund, including \$ XXX,XXX received prior to December 31, 20XX, which includes subscriptions from the affiliated shareholders of \$XXX,XXX, and is shown as prepaid subscription in the accompanying statement of assets and liabilities.
+For the period January 1, 20XX until (Auditors' Report Date). \$ XXX,XXX was redeemed from the Fund, including redemptions by the affiliated shareholders of \$XXX,XXX.